Saturday, June 5, 2021

 Intervale Road is heading south and passes

-the end of Weymouth Road extension
+the end of the Weymouth Road extension

 Sheet 6 Photo by Tim Gurczak, NEDCC Collection